The Rosalyn Letters

 The Rosalyn Letters is written as a combination of epistolary prose, narrative poetry in AABB rhyming couplets with small illustrations.
 It is a mystery thriller wrapped in philosophical and metaphysical inquiry.
 The format is a transcription of letters in Rosalyn's journal—a first-person narration comprised of both written entries and pencil and ink drawings.
 It is the world experienced through Rosalyn’s mind.

-Poetry forces our minds to slow down and pay attention through its meter and rhyme, and a private about a journal is a free, intimate and uncensored space that offers a soft landing for raw expression and inquiry.
+Poetry forces our minds to slow down and pay attention through its meter and rhyme, and a private about a journal is an intimate and uncensored space that offers a soft landing for free raw expression and inquiry.
 Thoughts have permission to exist simply as they are.

 This project is a combination of several experimental ingredients including poetry, prose and visual art.
 This book was not produced through traditional publishing means.
 The entire process of writing, editing, production, illustration, design, and publishing was all done by the author with special thanks to the her family, especially the author's partner and mom, for their steadfast support, advice, second opinions, and editing.